Preserver problems on Toeplitz matrices: Related problems and concluding remarks

 \subsection{Concluding remarks}

-A close examination of the proofs of Lemma \ref{lem2} and Theorem \ref{main1} reveals that they go through over any field with at least $(2n-1)^2+1$ elements.
-It would be interesting to know how these results look within smaller finite fields.
+A close examination of our proofs reveals that they actually hold for matrices over a field with sufficiently many elements.
+For example, the proofs in Section 2 hold for any field with at least $2n$ elements, and the proofs in Section 3 hold for any field with at least $(2n-1)^2+1$ elements.
+It would be interesting to determine the preserver results for finite fields in general.
 It is also curious to consider rank-preserver questions for matrices over a semiring or a division ring, in particular, over the skew field $\mathbb H$ of quaternions; e.g., see \cite{Gu} It can be shown that rank-one Toeplitz matrices in this setting still are either of the form

 for nonzero scalars $\mu,\lambda$.
 However, the polynomial approach in the proof of Theorem \ref{main1} requires significant adjustments (if this is at all possible).

 Finally, similar questions can be considered on other structured matrices; e.g., see \cite{Pan,SJS}.